 1. step: From Fez to Meknes

-To get from Fez to Volubilis on your own, first, catch the train from Fez to Meknes.
+To get from Fez to Volubilis on your own, catch the train from Fez to Meknes.
 For train schedules, check the official Moroccan Railway website Oncf-voyages.ma.
 Train to Meknes leaves every 30 minutes; the journey takes 35 min and costs 25 Dh (around 2 euros).

 In Meknes, you can have some free time exploring the imperial city or head directly to the grand taxi parking spot for the Moulay Idriss village.
-Grand taxis are located next to the d’Amour garden (across the road from the Institut Français entrance), coordinates are here.
+Grand taxis are located next to the d’Amour garden (across the road from the Institut Français entrance), the coordinates are here.
 The grand taxi to Moulay Idriss costs around 10 Dh/a seat.

 2. Step: FROM Moulay Idriss to Volubilis

 Can you get a grand taxi from Meknes directly to Volubilis?
-Yes, if you pay for the whole taxi and driver agrees to wait for you until you explore Volubilis.
+Yes, if you pay for the whole taxi and the driver agrees to wait for you until you explore Volubilis.
 It can cost around 300 Dh.

 ROAD TO CHEFCHAOUEN

 If you are going to Volubilis in a rented car, you can continue through a local scenic towards Chefchouen city after the visit.

 I drove myself once from Marrakech to Chefchouen, stopping at Moylay Idriss for lunch and visiting Volubilis, Morocco.
 We started early morning and were in Chefchoeun around 8 pm.
 Or, opposite, you can drive from Chefchouen directly to Volubilis, not taking another road to Fez.